Never miss a thing

 Our decision to offset Will’s international transfer caught the attention of some big names.
 Sky Sports, The Athletic, The BBC and The Independent all covered the story, with David Garrido, who speaks openly about the importance of sustainability in the sport, commending this action.
 Of course, we didn’t do this for praise.
 We did it to raise awareness and, hopefully, to encourage other footballers to do the same.
 This is just one tiny drop in the ocean of problems within the industry, but we’re going to keep making groundbreaking steps until everyone else catches up.*

 *Sokito has been conducting research on the impact of the January 2023 transfer window on carbon emissions.
-Keep following our story to see what we find.
+Follow us on social media to see what we find.

 March 30, 2023